Resilience framework

 • Give you a ‘WHY’ to keep going for.

-One way to think of resilience is asking yourself ‘when I go through difficult times am I able to bounce back, or do I struggle to pick myself up and keep going?”
+One way to think of resilience is by asking yourself, ” When I go through difficult times, am I able to bounce back, or do I struggle to pick myself up and keep going?”

-Social enterprise Boing Boing, through research originating from Professor Angie Hart, (visit the Boingboing website www.boingboing.org.uk ) identify 5 key factors that have a huge influence on how resilient a person will be.
+Social enterprise Boing Boing, through research originating from Professor Angie Hart (visit the Boingboing website www.boingboing.org.uk ) identifies 5 key factors that have a huge influence on how resilient a person will be.
 They are:

 • Basic needs: I have enough money, a nice place to live, a good diet, time to relax, and getting enough exercise.